erzz/workflows/docs/container/README.md

 There are two versions of the workflow:

 - `container.yml` uses standard authentication with the registry using basic credentials, service account keys etc
-- `continer-oidc.yml` (recommended) uses OIDC authentication between github and GCP
+- `continer-oidc.yml` (recommended) uses OIDC authentication between Github and GCP

 ## Included Jobs